Maumasi/URL_Shortener/README.md

 Using this command ``` mocha ``` will look for the **' *test* '** directory and run any scripts in there. </br>
 Keep in mind that this uses port 3000 and will show a failed test if you try to use it at the same time the app is running on port 3000
 </br>

+At this time Unit Tests are run against all 6 API endpoints, all services under the serviceRepo directory, and all database CRUD models.

  Feel free to add your own unit tests!!